Marshall Mesa Trailhead

 Please check for Trail & Area Closures.

 Parking is available for cars and horse trailers, with a parking fee.
 Information on parking permits & fees.

 Community Ditch Trail provides access to the south to the Greenbelt Plateau Trail and to the west to the Doudy Draw area.

 Bicycles are allowed on Marshall Valley Trail, Coal Seam Trail, Cowdrey Draw Trail, Greenbelt Plateau Trail, and Community Ditch Trail.
 Bicycles may be ridden only on those trails that are posted with the international bicycle symbol.
 Other bike trails on OSMP.

 Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
-Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On most OSMP trails in this area, dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 Dog excrement removal is required by law.

 Horses are allowed on most trails.
 On-trail riding is encouraged to protect rare plants and wildlife habitat.
 Learn more about riding your horse on OSMP.